10 March 1960

 Lyall blinked.
 "Remus?"

 Hope nodded eagerly.
-"It's from a story I read, back in secondary school," she explained quickly.
+"It's from a story I read, back in secondary school," she explained in a rush.
 "The founders of Rome—two brothers, Remus and Romulus, were raised by a wolf—"

 "I know the legend," Lyall interrupted, unable to contain an amused smile at the sight of the enthusiastic gleam in his wife's eyes.
-"But—it's a bit of an odd name, isn't it?"
+"I know you want something special, but—well, Remus is pretty bloody special, isn't it?"

 "It's unique," Hope said beseechingly.
 "Just like our son."

-Lyall snorted softly.
-"All right," he said finally, grinning at his wife.
+Lyall snorted.
+"All right," he conceded, grinning at his wife.
 "Remus, it is, then.
-But if we ever have another son, Hope, I'll feed myself to a hippogriff before I saddle him with a name like Romulus," he added, chuckling under his breath.
+But if we ever have another son, Hope, I'll feed myself to a hippogriff before I let you call him Romulus."

 Hope narrowed her eyes.
 "Keep that up, Lupin, and you're not going to be sleeping in the same bed as your wife for the foreseeable future—much less trying for another child."